-Signage and site access were reported in the 12 month report and there have been no changes since then.
+Signage and site access were reported in the 12-month report and there have been no changes since then.
+No additional signage is required to be installed under the OMP.

 2.2 SITE INFRASTRUCTURE

 No infrastructure has been established in the reserve.